 • History 8012 is a directed readings course taken individually with a professor.
 These courses allow students to explore areas of interest not offered as a regular class, to fill in gaps in knowledge, or to investigate possibilities for a thesis topic.
 Taking this course requires the express agreement of the professor who will direct it; no one has the right to a directed readings course.
 You must file a directed readings registration form with the department office prior to enrolling.
 Ph.D. candidates normally may enroll for no more than 6 hours of directed readings.
 You may, however, petition the Director of Graduate Studies for permission to take up to an additional 6 hours, for a total of 12 hours.
 It is our policy not to approve readings courses if you are able to attend a class that covers the same or similar general topics.

 • 8070 Research Seminars emphasize research using primary materials.
 Students will produce original and substantial research papers.
-All Ph.D. students must take at least two 8070 seminars, including 7070 classes taken at the M.A. level.
-A M.A. thesis satisfies the requirements for one of these.
+All Ph.D. students must take at least one 8070 seminar.

 • History 8990, Reading for and Writing Comprehensives is taken at the end of your coursework.
 This course allows you to undertake intensive individual study for the comprehensive exam and/or to write the exam.
-You must take three credits of 8990 in each field and may take up to six credits in the major field.
-The timetable for completing the exam is determined by the professors in consultation with you, and need not be before the end of this course.
-So long as you are making progress toward the exam you should always receive an S grade, not an IP.
-You need to fill out a form to register for this class.
-Get it here (pdf).
+You must take three credits of 8990 in each field for a total of 9 credits of 8990 that count toward the degree.

 • History 8991, Independent Readings, is an individualized readings course for students preparing for comprehensive examinations.
 Credit is not applicable to the degree.
 Normally only assistants take this.
 It can be taken at any stage of your program.
 You need to fill out a form to register for this class.
 Get it here (pdf).

 • History 8025 (Principles & Practices in History Education) is a rigorous readings course exploring approaches to the teaching of history.
-Assistants are required to take this course on time; non-assistants are also encouraged to take this course.
+Highly recommended for all graduate students.
+Required for graduate students prior to their first semester teaching their own course.

 • History 9000 is the course number assigned for dissertation credit.
 You must take a total of 12 dissertation credits before you can qualify for the Ph.D. degree.
 You may take as many dissertation credits as you like, but only 12 will count toward degree requirements.
 You must contact the Director of Graduate Studies before enrolling for dissertation credits.